Python Basics

 Functions

-A function is a block of code that performs a specific task.
+A function is a block of code designed to perform a specific task.
 In Python, functions are defined using the def

-keyword, followed by the function name and its parameters in parentheses.
+keyword, followed by the function name and parameters in parentheses.

 Basic syntax: